GalSim-developers/GalSim/docs/install_scons.rst

 You can ask also about your particular problem on stackoverflow.com.
 Some of the GalSim developers have automatic alerts set up for the tag 'galsim'.
-So yout can ask your question there, and there is a good chance that it will be answered.
+So you can ask your question there, and there is a good chance that it will be answered.
 You might also try searching that site to see if anyone else asked about the same problem.